158-164 Hawkesbury Road and 1/2a Darcy Road Westmead NSW 2145

 3. Westmead has so far been a fairly low density area - please don't spoil Westmead.

-2. Erica Koch commented
+Erica Koch

 To add to my earlier comments: